On the difference between thermalization in open and isolated quantum systems: a case study: Abstract

 \section{Abstract}

 Thermalization of isolated and open quantum systems has been studied extensively.
 However, being the subject of investigation by different scientific communities and being analysed using different mathematical tools, the connection between the isolated (IQS) and open (OQS) approaches to thermalization has remained opaque.
 Here we demonstrate that the fundamental difference between the two paradigms is the order in which the long time and the thermodynamic limits are taken.
 This difference implies that they describe physics on widely different time and length scales.
-Our analysis is carried out numerically for the case of a double quantum dot (DQD) coupled to a fermionic lead.
+Our analysis is carried out numerically for the case of a double quantum dot (DQD) coupled to a fermionic lead, also known as the interacting resonant level model in quantum impurity physics.
 We show how both OQS and IQS thermalization can be explored in this model on equal footing, allowing a fair comparison between the two.
 We find that while the quadratically coupled (free) DQD experiences no isolated thermalization, it of course does experience open thermalization.
-For the non-linearly interacting DQD coupled to fermionic lead, we show by characterizing its spectral form factor and level spacing distribution, that the system falls in the twilight zone between integrable and non-integrable regimes, which we call partially non-integrable.
-We further evidence that, despite being only partially non-integrable and thereby falling outside the remit of the standard eigenstate thermalization hypothesis, it nevertheless experiences IQS as well as OQS thermalization.
+For the non-linearly interacting DQD coupled to a fermionic lead, the many-body interaction in the DQD breaks the integrability of the whole system.
+We find that this system shows strong evidence of both OQS and IQS thermalization in the same dynamics, but at widely different time scales, consistent with reversing the order of the long time and the thermodynamic limits.

 \rule{\textwidth}{1pt} \rule{\textwidth}{1pt}